Julian52575/wwps/README.md

 #### Nix shell

-If you don't want to install docker on your machine, a nix shell is provided with podman and other tools configured.
+If you don't want to install docker on your machine, a nix shell is provided with podman, just and other tools configured.

 Install nix quickly with these commands:
 ``` bash